 Leashes tend to come in certain length increments, with some of the more common lengths being 6 feet, 10 feet, 15 feet, 20 feet, or longer.

 For most people, 15 feet or so is the perfect amount of length, as this allows you to give your dog plenty of freedom, without allowing them to get so far away that you can’t deal with any issues as they arise.
+If you're just looking for such an option, then we recommend checking out Pet&Cuddle's 16-Foot Retractable Pet Leashes!

 When picking the perfect retractable leash, you’ll certainly need to pay attention to the weight limit and rating, making sure to get a leash that can handle your dog’s weight and strength.